FROM ESCALATION BACK TO STRATEGIC GOALS

 Discussion of the analytical report with the owner

-After reading our analytical report, the owner began to "tick" the checklist proposed by us and introduced the following changes:
+The owner began ticking the checklist proposed by us and introduced the following changes

-The owner began to arrange regular meetings with the whole team and with TOP employees.
-At these meetings, they discuss the goals and vision of their company, as well as analyze complex cases of their clients
+The owner began arranging regular meetings with the whole team and with key employees.
+They discuss the goals and vision of their company, as well as analyze complex cases of their clients

-The owner clearly saw that the "bottleneck" in business is a lack of employees in key functions.
-Therefore, began to actively recruit new people who unloaded the TOP team
+The owner clearly saw that the "bottleneck" is lack of employees in key functions and began to actively hire new people who unloaded the key team

 Now all project tasks are transparent for each employee of the company